From Friesland to Grand Rapids

 United by Heritage, United Against PLN

-PLN-R14del is a heartbreaking disease that can be life-threatening in some situations.
+PLN-R14del is a heartbreaking disease that can be life-threatening.
 Symptoms such as cardiac arrhythmias, heart failure, and, in extreme cases, sudden cardiac death can manifest without warning.

 Because PLN-R14del is a rare disease, many people are still unaware they carry the mutation.
 This means there are people walking around with a ticking time bomb in their chests.